Google Chrome settings can expose you to hackers. Be sure to change these key privacy settings. | ExBulletin

 Extensions that provide a higher level of security include Cookie Autodelete, uBlock Origin, Privacy Badger, and HTTPS Everywhere.

-Android users don’t have access to extensions, but there are alternatives, such as switching browsers completely.
+The extension is not available to Android users, but there are alternatives such as switching browsers completely.

-The DuckDuckGo app is popular with security concerns because it doesn’t track user searches.
+DuckDuckGo is a popular option for security concerns because it doesn’t track user searches.

-In general, other changes you can make to improve privacy are to disable the browser location and search engine autocomplete feature, turn off password autofill, and delete your browser history on a regular basis.
+Other changes you can make to protect your privacy include disabling browser location and search engine autocomplete, disabling password autofill, and periodically deleting your browser history. ..

-Last month, Google users were warned to remove Chrome after reports that their browsers lag behind their rivals in terms of protecting them from tracking and data collection, even after recent updates.
+Google Chrome users were warned last month not to use it.
+Chrome reportedly lags behind other browsers in protecting users from collecting and tracking data.

 Google revealed a security flaw in a blog post.

-It published all those fixes and encouraged users to update them sooner rather than later.
+It provided a solution for all of them and advised users to update as soon as possible.

-Google said: “Access to bug details and links can remain restricted until the majority of users are updated with a fix.
+Google said links and bug details may be limited until the majority of users update with fixes.

 “If there is a bug in a third-party library that other projects depend on as well, but haven’t been fixed yet, we’ll still hold the limit.

-Google knows where you are 24/7-How to change the hidden default settings:
+Google knows where you are 24/7 – here’s how to change the hidden default settings

 We pay for your story!